 2. Curiosity – Curiosity is the engine of achievement

-Once the spark of curiosity is lit in a person, whether a child or adult, learning and achievement happens naturally.
+Once the spark of curiosity is lit in a person, whether a child or adult, learning and achievement happen naturally.
 As Sir Ken says: “Curiosity is the engine of achievement”.
 People who have an active interest in their work, who are passionate about what they do will naturally be more engaged.
 They don’t need extrinsic motivation to perform, their curiosity will drive them.
 In his book Drive, Dan Pink writes about the latest research into human motivation, his findings are similar.
 Intrinsic motivation drives creativity, extrinsic incentives stifles it.
 In education, as in organisations the drive for conformity and compliance is stifling creativity and achievement.

 3. Creativity – Human life is inherently creative